In the United States, lanes or streetlights are usually a given. Without them, it would be nearly impossible to drive safely.

-Painted lanes and carefully planned highway systems don’t fix all traffic issues, but they definitely help drivers get around faster and more safely.
+While paved and painted roads don’t fix all traffic issues, they definitely make driving faster and safer.

-In this article, we’ll do a deep dive into workflows, explain what they are, why they’re essential, and how you should optimize them in your own company.
+In this article, we’ll dive into workflows, why they’re essential, and how to optimize them in your company.

 What is a workflow, and why is it important?

 A workflow is a standardized series of tasks you complete in order to achieve a specific goal.

 For example, most companies have a standardized onboarding workflow they follow for new customers.
 It might look something like this:

 - An automated email asks the customer to schedule a training call.

 - A product expert handles the training call.

 - A trainer selects an email onboarding sequence based on the customer’s needs.

 - After 2 weeks, the account manager checks the usage data to see if the customer is actively using the product.